aisamuel/project-scraper/documentation.md

 # Project Documentation

-This backend project is a Django application for scraping product data from Amazon and exposing it through a REST API.
+This Amazon product scraper backend project is a Django application for scraping product data from Amazon and exposing it through a REST API.
 The application integrates **Celery** for task scheduling, periodic scraping jobs, and includes anti-scraping measures.
 The project is designed to efficiently fetch, cache, and serve data via the Django REST Framework (DRF).

 ### 1. Project Setup and Running Locally